Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/24 - Spreadsheets/README.md

 **Skill Description**
 ----------
-The Fellow understands how to create a simple spreadsheet, create formulas, and create a table / chart to represent information.
+The Fellow understands how to create a simple spreadsheet, use formulas, and create a table / chart to display information.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A spreadsheet with tabulated data, formulas, and chart that visually represents the data
+1. A spreadsheet with tabulated data, formulas, and charts that visually represents the data

 **Objectives**